MicrosoftDocs/learn/learn-pr/azure/gather-metrics-blob-storage/includes/2-viewing-blob-metrics-in-azure-portal.md

 ## Motivation

-In preparation for moving client proof files to Azure Blob storage, you want to identify what metrics are available for the platform, and how easy it is to display metric information on an ad-hoc basis, for example if you wanted to know how much storage is being used in Azure and how much it has increased, or how much latency is involved when clients retrieve files for review.
+In preparation for moving client proof files to Azure Blob storage, you want to identify what metrics are available for the platform.
+You also want to see how easy it is to display metric information on an ad-hoc basis.
+For example, you might want to know how much storage is being used in Azure, or how much latency is involved when clients retrieve files for review.

-In this unit, you concentrate on using the Azure Portal to view available metrics on-demand.
+In this unit, you concentrate on using the Azure portal to view available metrics on-demand.

 ## Learning Objective

-By the end of this unit, you will be able to identify, select and display Azure Blob Storage metrics and display those metrics in the Azure Portal.
+By the end of this unit, you'll be able to identify, select, and display Azure Blob Storage metrics and display those metrics in the Azure portal.

 ## Azure Storage and Blob Storage